Scattergories: Game show version

 Scattergories became an NBC game show in 1993 hosted by Dick Clark.
 It ran right after Scrabble and featured Chuck Woolery as a regular panelist.

 Mobile version

 Scattergories was released to the iTunes App Store in 2015.
 The game was developed by Magmic and licensed through Hasbro.

+Reception

+It was ranked the tenth best-selling toy in 1993 for the United States according to a survey by Playthings - thus being the only board game to be on Playthings' Top 10 list.